 An update made to Google's core algorithm aiming to improve the relevance of search results.
 The update is not a single change or a new parameter in the algorithm, but a number of changes that Google made to improve their core algorithm.

 Fred's update mainly affects sites with low-quality content that also contain a large amount of advertisements - meaning, sites whose sole purpose is to make profits from poor content that targeting long tail terms.
-Initially the update was identified by SEO people and was not officially announced by Google, but after about two weeks Google confirmed that there was an update and said that the update was intended to handle sites with low content quality.

 This update primarily affected "black hat" links, so it is commonly assumed that this update is a Penguin version update or an algorithm that joins it.
 Spam links and web networks are the primary casualties of this update.